Margot Huot-Marchand

 Margot Huot-Marchand (born 10 June 2000) is a French ice hockey forward and member of the French national team.
 She plays in the Swedish Nationella Damhockeyligan (NDHL) with Rögle BK.

 Career

-Before beginning to play ice hockey at the age of 7, Desvignes was a speed skater.
+Before beginning to play ice hockey at the age of 7, Huot-Marchand was a speed skater.
 In 2018, she left France to sign with HC Université Neuchâtel in the Swiss Women's Hockey League A (SWHL A).

 After two years in Switzerland, Desvignes signed with Göteborg HC in the Swedish Women's Hockey League (SDHL).

 International

 She represented France at the 2019 IIHF Women's World Championship.